Gamefam: History

-Gamefam was founded in 2019 in Los Angeles, California, United States, by Joe Ferencz, the current CEO.
+Gamefam was founded in 2019 in Los Angeles, California, United States, by Joe Ferencz, who served as the company's chief executive officer (CEO) until 2026.
 Ferencz was originally involved with bringing Hot Wheels into the Forza series and Rocket League, and while doing so, he was observing Robloxs success as a free-to-play video game platform.
 Explaining his reason for founding Gamefam, Ferencz told TechCrunch, "Roblox truly is the Metaverse for this younger generation.
-What that means is that each game needs to have a very distinctive and attractive immersion to it, in a way that mobile free-to-play doesn’t."
+What that means is that each game needs to have a very distinctive and attractive immersion to it, in a way that mobile free-to-play doesn't."
 The company is described by Ferencz as the "first and only fully-dedicated, professional game publishing company on Roblox" and has recruited veteran game developers.

 In November 2020, Gamefam, with the partnership of Mattel, released Hot Wheels Open World on Roblox, which is a Hot Wheels-themed open world racing game.

+In 2021, Gamefam made a financial investment in the RoMonitor Stats platform and subsequently acquired its parent company, Silicon Digital.

 In October 2021, Gamefam partnered with WowWee to create toys for their popular Roblox game Twilight Daycare.

 In November 2021, Gamefam partnered with WildBrain to start integrating various brands into their portfolio of Roblox titles.

 Since then, they have launched the L.O.L.
 Surprise! integration in "Twilight Daycare."

 In March 2022, Gamefam announced they have raised $25 million in its Series A funding round, which was led by Konvoy Ventures and participated in by Play Ventures, Makers Fund, Bessemer Venture Partners and Galaxy Interactive.

 In April 2022, Gamefam, with the partnership of Sega of America, released Sonic Speed Simulator on Roblox, which is a Sonic the Hedgehog game.
 Its launch was the largest on Roblox, with 70 million plays and 275,000 concurrent players in the first week of its release, and it would reach 500 million visits in its first four months.
 Joe Ferencz called it "the No. 1 branded game of all time on Roblox".